Oneirical/bevy_tgfp/tutorial/4-a-la-carte-sorcery.md

     let synapse_data = spell_stack.spells.last().unwrap();
     let caster_momentum = momentum.get(synapse_data.caster).unwrap();
     if let Axiom::Dash { max_distance } = synapse_data.axioms[synapse_data.step] {
-        // For each (Entity, Position) on a targeted tile... for (dasher, dasher_pos) in synapse_data.get_all_targeted_entity_pos_pairs(&map) {
+        // For each (Entity, Position) on a targeted tile with a creature on it... for (dasher, dasher_pos) in synapse_data.get_all_targeted_entity_pos_pairs(&map) {
             // The dashing creature starts where it currently is standing. let mut final_dash_destination = dasher_pos;